-The number of distinct categories is a metric that is used in gage R&R studies to identify a measurement system's ability to detect a difference in the measured characteristic (resolution).
 The number of distinct categories represents the number of non-overlapping confidence intervals that will span the range of product variation.
-The number of distinct categories also represents the number of groups within your process data that your measurement system can discern.
+You can also think of it as the number of groups within your process data that your measurement system can discern.

 Minitab then truncates this value, except when the value is less than 1.
 In that case, Minitab sets the number of distinct categories equal to 1.

 Suppose L and U are the lower and upper bounds of the ratio of the gage variance and the total variance, then the lower and the upper bounds for the number of distinct categories are:

 L and U must be in (0, 1).
 If L and U are outside the range, the lower and upper bounds for the number of distinct categories are missing.